 Time: 20 minutes

-Research Students will take time to find an answer to their questions.
+Research Students will take time to conduct research to find an answer to their questions that they've identified can be answered via research.

 Summarize Students will write 2-3 sentence answers to their assigned questions.
 If the class is working on the same topic, these questions and answers should be compiled in a shareable format, such as a Google Doc all students have access to.